-As in the 2012 report, the Coalition has utilized a broad definition of domestic violence, including a wide variety of incidents that take place in the context of a family or household.
-We track incidents involving roommates, care providers, people related by blood or marriage including extended family, current and former intimate partners, the extended family of current and former intimate partners, and cases of prostitution (covered under the term intimate partner).
+In 2014, Oregon lost 45 women and men in fatal domestic violence incidents.
+In this report, the Coalition has utilized a broad definition of domestic violence, including a wide variety of incidents that take place in the context of a family or household.
+We track incidents involving care providers, people related by blood or marriage including extended family, current and former intimate partners, the extended family of current and former intimate partners, and cases of prostitution (covered under the term intimate partner).
 The term victim as used in this report refers to any individual who was killed, sustained injury, or was otherwise involved in an episode of fatal domestic violence, including bystanders.
 You will find tables and graphs with data pertaining to all victims, and tables and graphs specifically providing data pertaining to victims who lost their lives (the header of these tables and graphs will refer to “victims killed”).
 Perpetrator data are provided in the same manner.

 For more information about this report, please contact:

 Portland, OR 97219

 503-230-1951 x.
 300